 ABOUT EVEREST BASE CAMP SHORT TREK

 Amidst the magnificent backdrop of the rocky soil enveloped with snow and the picturesque view, Mount Everest occupies its place in the list of world’s best natural abode.
-Though the climate surrounding the mountain is not always friendly, the delight that you would experience once finishing the thrilling trek to Everest Base Camp makes it absolutely worth the challenge.
+Though the climate surrounding the mountain is not always friendly, the delight that you would experience once finishing the thrilling trekking to Everest Base Camp makes it worth the challenge.

 Tourists usually start from the Sherpa monasteries and follow the route along the mesmerizing view of the glaciers and the lakes flowing beside the mountain.
-The way along the Everest base camp trek is inundated with scenic beauty and a plethora of divine views of nature.
+The way along the Everest base camp treks is inundated with scenic beauty and a plethora of perfect views of nature.
 So for nature photographers, Everest trekking is the best adventure to embark on in Nepal owing to it being a paradise for all the nature lovers.

 BEST TIME FOR EVEREST BASE CAMP TREK

 If you were wondering what the best time to trek Everest base camp is, you’d be happy to know what we are about to tell you.
-Mount Everest Base Camp trek is one such activity that you can set off on at any time throughout the year.
+Mount Everest Base Camp trekking is one such activity that you can set off on at any time throughout the year.

 However, April, May, early June, October, and November are deemed the most favorable months and the best time to trek Everest Base Camp.
 During these months, the skies are clear, the days are sunny and bright, and the temperatures drop below freezing point, offering you the best trekking conditions and unobstructed views of the peak.

 The winds are serene and calm that allows trekkers to trek comfortably along the mountain, rising gradually amidst the snow and the ice glaciers.
 It is still a mountain, and even okay temperatures there require that you pack some warm clothes.